alex1701c/EmojiRunner/README.md

 ### Required Dependencies

-Note: If the build dependency libxdo-dev is not at compile time installed the plugin will use the `xdotool` program to paste emojis but having the library installed is recommended.
+Note: If the xdo.h file is not at compile time available the plugin will use the `xdotool` program to paste emojis, but having the library installed is recommended.

 Debian/Ubuntu: